david-fong/okiidoku/cpp/readme.md

 - The library uses templates for each compiled grid size for optimization purposes.
 The templates are accessible under the `okiidoku::mono` namespace, and a visitor-pattern interface is exposed under the `okiidoku::visitor` namespace.
 The visitor pattern is intended to make it more convenient to write code that uses an order selected at runtime.
   - To change the supported grid sizes that get compiled, create a [tweak header](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html#providing-a-tweak-header) for [`./libs/okiidoku/include/okiidoku/config/defaults.hpp`](./libs/okiidoku/include/okiidoku/config/defaults.hpp).

 - Make sure to read and follow the api contracts documented in the headers.
-Exceptions are intentionally not thrown for precondition violations.
-If you would like to run against a build of libokiidoku with assertions for debugging purposes, use a debug build of libokiidoku.
+Exceptions are intentionally not thrown for precondition violations (if you would like to run against a build of libokiidoku with assertions for debugging purposes, use a debug build of libokiidoku).
+None of the current okiidoku APIs throw exceptions.
+  - As a result, for MSVC, any [exception handling policy](https://docs.microsoft.com/en-us/cpp/build/reference/eh-exception-handling-model#standard-c-exception-handling) should be ok.
+Note that [CMake currently defaults to `/EHsc`](https://gitlab.kitware.com/cmake/cmake/-/issues/20610) if unspecified.

 - Code examples can be found in [the examples folder](./libs/okiidoku/examples/).